Allison Siegel

 Allison Siegal

 Allison Siegel is an experienced analyst and advisor on federal regulatory matters.
-Allison assists clients with complex federal contracts and grant matters, including civil and criminal false claims investigations, contract and grant compliance, claims, appeals to the Armed Service Board of Contract Appeals (ASBCA), litigation, mergers and acquisitions (M&A), subcontractor and grant subrecipient relationships and agreements, cost allowability, and funding disallowances.
-She represents clients in bid protests and interventions before the Government Accountability Office (GAO) and the U.S. Court of Federal Claims.
+Allison counsels clients through complex federal contracts and grant matters, including civil and criminal false claims investigations, suspension and debarment actions, equitable adjustments, Contract Disputes Act (CDA) claims, appeals to the Armed Service Board of Contract Appeals (ASBCA), mergers and acquisitions (M&A), subcontractor and subrecipient relationships and agreements, grant funding disallowances, and contract and grant terminations.
+She also represents clients in bid protests and interventions before the Government Accountability Office (GAO) and the U.S. Court of Federal Claims.

 Allison has served as an adjunct professor of legal writing at her alma mater, George Mason University.
-Before her legal career, Allison spent four years as a program analyst for a federal contractor with the Department of Homeland Security (DHS) Student and Exchange Visitor Program.
-In that role, she facilitated collaboration between development teams and DHS units to advance agency initiatives and maintain compliance with federal regulations.
-She also analyzed federal regulations with policy and privacy units to prioritize regulation changes and database development.
-Prior to that, Allison maintained university compliance with federal immigration regulations for international students and advised on immigration matters at Johns Hopkins University (JHU) and Virginia Commonwealth University (VCU).
+Before her legal career, Allison worked as a program analyst for a federal contractor with the Department of Homeland Security (DHS) Student and Exchange Visitor Program and maintained university compliance with federal immigration regulations for international students and advised on immigration matters at Johns Hopkins University (JHU) and Virginia Commonwealth University (VCU).

 Insights